Yeast Extract Protein

 As a novel protein source, yeast extract protein offers price advantages and specific application scenarios.
 While its short-term muscle-building effects may not be as good as those of whey protein, it holds practical value as a sustainable protein supplement.

-YTBIO has own factory and R&D team, dedicated to providing you with high-quality yeast extract protein and services.
+YTBIO has own factory and R&D team, dedicated to providing you with high-quality yeast protein and services.
 If you have any questions or needs, please contact us and we will respond to you as soon as possible.